-The socio-demographic characteristics questionnaire prepared through a literature review, consisted: age, gestational age, BMI (body mass index), gravidity, economic and occupational status, and level of education of participants.
+The socio-demographic characteristics questionnaire prepared through a literature review, consisted of data related to age,gestational age, BMI (body mass index), gravidity, economic and occupational status, and level of education of participants.

 The RINVR consists of eight items rated on a five-point Likert scale to measure nausea and vomiting.
 The total score of this index ranges from zero to 32.
 A score of zero indicates an absence of symptoms, other scores range from 1-8, 9-16, and 17-32, each indicating mild, moderate, and severe symptoms respectively.
 It has been validated in a separate study assessing complications, such as NVP (21).
 The reliability of the Persian version of the RINVR was confirmed based on Cronbach's alpha coefficient test (α =0.80) (22).
-However, in the present study, the Cronbach's alpha coefficient of the RINVR has been calculated as 0.89.
+However, in the present study, the Cronbach's alpha coefficient of the RINVR was calculated as 0.89.

 The state anxiety scale used and prepared by Spielberger consists of 20 self-report statements, with each item ranging from 1-4 (23).
 The total score ranges from 20 (the lowest level of anxiety) to 80 (the highest level of anxiety) (24).
 Scores are categorized as follows; mild anxiety, 20-39; moderate anxiety, 40-59; and severe anxiety, 60-80.
-The reliability of the Persian version of this tool was confirmed based on a Cronbach's alpha coefficient of 0.90(25).
+The reliability of the Persian version of this tool was confirmed based on a Cronbach's alpha coefficient of 0.90 (25).
 However, the Cronbach's alpha coefficient for this tool was found to be 0.89 in the present study.
 The reliability of both the Spielberger and RINVR scales was assessed with a two-week test-retest design with 15 pregnant people who were not included in the main study.

 Participants met the inclusion criteria if they were aged between 20-34 years old and currently pregnant with a singleton planned pregnancy.
 Participants were also eligible if they reported experiencing mild to moderate NVP and had a state anxiety score of <60.
-Participants were excluded if they had following: A diagnosis of a physical or psychological disorder; exposure to stressful events <3 months; allergies herbs; olfactory disorders; to antiemetic or anti-anxiety drug (herbal or chemical drugs) usage <24-hours; and a lack of self-reporting on the use of sedative medications.
-Participants were also excluded during the seven-day intervention period if they experienced a crisis or stressful event; were unwilling to continue participating in the study; did not comply with inhalation instructions for two consecutive or nonconsecutive days; were using other antiemetic or anti-anxiety drugs or any other complementary medications that could potentially reduce NVP or anxiety during the study.
+Participants were excluded if they had following: A diagnosis of a physical or psychological disorder; exposure to stressful events <3 months; herbs; olfactory disorders; allergies to antiemetic or anti-anxiety drug (herbal or chemical drugs) usage <24-hours; and a lack of self-reporting on the use of sedative medications.
+Participants were also excluded during the seven-day intervention period if they experienced a crisis or stressful event;